 Injured in an Industrial Accident?
 Here's What You Should Do.

-After a New Mexico work accident:
+After a New Mexico work accident, take the following steps to protect your interests:

 - Inform your employer.
 In New Mexico, you have only 15 days from the date of a workplace accident or injury to inform your employer.
 If you wait longer than 15 days, your ability to recover workers’ compensation benefits may be jeopardized.
-Inform your employer in writing and keep records of all communication with your employer about your injury.
+Inform your employer in writing and keep records of all communication about your injury.

 - Talk to an attorney.
 Even with workers’ comp benefits, which are supposed to be provided on a no-fault basis, you may run into trouble getting the medical care and money you need.
 Delays, underpayments, and even outright denials are all too common when it comes to New Mexico work accident cases.
-An Albuquerque industrial injury attorney can help with your workers’ compensation claim and can determine whether you can seek additional compensation through a third-party lawsuit
+An Albuquerque industrial injury attorney can help with your workers’ compensation claim and can determine whether you can seek additional compensation through a third-party lawsuit against someone other than your employer or a co-worker.

 In New Mexico, employers with three or more employees are required to carry workers’ compensation insurance.
 Construction companies are required to provide workers’ comp coverage for all their workers, no matter how many employees they may have.
+Workers' comp covers medical treatment and two-thirds of an injured worker's average weekly wage but may not exceed the New Mexico average weekly wage, which was $1,041.79 as of January 1, 2024.

 In some cases, an injured worker may have grounds for a third-party lawsuit.
 Because workers’ comp does not provide total coverage for lost earnings, loss of future earnings, emotional trauma, and other non-economic damages, a third-party personal injury lawsuit can make a considerable difference in a worker’s ability to rebuild.